bretcope/EnumToSql/README.md

 ### EnumToSql Attribute

-By default, EnumsToSql looks for an attribute named "EnumToSql".
+By default, EnumToSql looks for an attribute named "EnumToSql".
 You can customize the name using the `--attr` argument (e.g. `--attr CustomName`).
 The "Attribute" suffix is automatically appended to the name, unless it already ends with Attribute.

 EnumToSql looks for the following properties and methods on the attribute: